gerlandotermini/vagrant/Readme.md

 	* `wp` contains WordPress as a Git submodule.
 Please [refer to this article](https://deliciousbrains.com/install-wordpress-subdirectory-composer-git-submodule/) for more information on why we decided to follow this approach.
 In short, by treating WordPress itself as a dependency, you can make the structure of your Git repo more modular and clean.
 You don’t have to replicate the code and updates become much easier as you don’t have to commit updates to WordPress as part of your workflow.
 	* `wp-config.php` has been modified to make WordPress aware of our custom folder structure, and it does NOT contain database credentials or other custom settings.

-Our basic configuration is very lean and simple, and it only includes WordPress and GradPress as a submodule, to give you an idea of how to add dependencies, as described in [this article on Delicious Brains](https://deliciousbrains.com/git-submodules-manage-wordpress-themes-and-plugins/).
+Our basic configuration is very lean and simple, and it only includes WordPress as a submodule, to give you an idea of how to add dependencies, as described in [this article on Delicious Brains](https://deliciousbrains.com/git-submodules-manage-wordpress-themes-and-plugins/).
 This will make it easier to deploy a standard enviroment that already includes all the themes and plugins your developers will need to build many new awesome WordPress-based websites, without having to go through the tedious task of installing those dependencies individually.
 More information on how to create your custom collection can be found on our [WSE Gitlab Page](https://gitlab.com/gccomms/wordpress#adding-dependencies).

 ## Editing files and committing changes: host or guest?